rextechs/AzureIoTBootcamp/Day1-HOL2.md

 Now you prepared Azure IoT Edge module ready for the deployment to your Windows 10 device.

-In order to deploy the image, you must prepare `Deployment Manifest`.
+In order to deploy the image, you must prepare `Deployment Manifest`

-In this step, we will create a deployment manifest through Azure Portal.
+In this step, we will create a deployment manifest through Azure Portal

 ### Step 8.1 : IoT Edge Details page